Role of GM&B Heritage Committee

 The challenge will require both proposing concepts, and ways of implementing them.
 I feel that this is a way of re-invigorating the subject of Heritage, and look forward to some inspiring proposals.

 Of course, whatever is proposed by GM&B should be done in co-operation with the School’s Heritage Committee, and the School Archivist.
-I expect that the conduit for this will be through School Principal, Mr Jeremy Ludowyke, or someone he delegates for that purpose.”
+I expect that the conduit for this will be through School Principal or someone he delegates for that purpose.”

 Luke continues to be busy working in his own time on weekends.
 The Collection in the Heritage room has been sorted for ease of access, with each box being clearly labelled.
 There are boxes containing Speech Night programs, Sentinels, Opera and Play Programs and Old Boys Magazines.
 There are also boxes divided by era for ephemera (pamphlets, brochures, tickets, etc.).

-Under Room 9 has been organised with two bookcases for back-copies of the various school and old boy publications and Luke is part way through cross referencing with the database to ensure that the archives has a complete set where possible.
+Under Room 9 has been organised with two bookcases for back-copies of the various school and old boy publications and Luke is working his way through cross referencing with the database to ensure that the archives have a complete set where possible.
 Also requests for back copies by former students can be easily met (for Unicorns, CD’s etc.).
 Cataloguing is now mostly up to date for items other than photos and paper files, with all new donations being processed on the next day that he is in, including acknowledgement to the donor.
-Also all enquiries are being responded to promptly.
+Also, all enquiries are being responded to promptly.

-Robin Tuckerman is the current GM&B Heritage Portfolio chair.
+Robin Tuckerman was the recent GM&B Heritage Portfolio chair.
+This position on the Executive is now vacant.

 The projects currently underway, or contemplated, include the following.
-A priority needs to be developed and agreed to by the School, through Principal Jeremy Ludowyke, and the GM&B through Robin Tuckerman.
+A priority needs to be developed and agreed to by the School, through Principal Dr Tony Mordini, and the GM&B through MHS Heritage Archivist Luke Savage.

 Suggested priorities are as follows.